MNTadros/emptySkyUtils/README.md

 - Tier 6 (Mythic): Very rare items, including netherite ingots, elytra, and beacons.
 - Resource Mob Box: Focused on resource blocks like coal, iron, redstone, lapis, and gold.
 - Boss Mob Box: Contains unique and powerful items like the Nether Star, Wither Skeleton Skull, and Dragon Egg.
+-
+## Commands
+  ### /esu reload
+  Description: Reloads the plugin configuration files.
+  Permissions: emptyskyutils.admin
+  Usage: /esu reload

+ ### /esu giveshards <player> <amount> [type]
+Description: Gives enchant shards to a player.
+If no type is specified, gives all shard types.
+Permissions: emptyskyutils.admin
+Arguments:

+<player>: The name of the player to receive the shards.
+<amount>: The number of shards to give.
+[type]: The specific type of shard (optional).

+ ### /esu giveboxes <player> <amount> [type]
+Description: Gives MobBoxes to a player.
+If no type is specified, gives all box types.
+Permissions: emptyskyutils.admin
+Arguments:

+<player>: The name of the player to receive the boxes.
+<amount>: The number of boxes to give.
+[type]: The specific type of box (optional).

 ## Configs